Iznogoud: Animated series

-An animated series based on the comics produced by Saban International Paris.
+An animated series based on the comics was produced by Saban International Paris.
 The series began airing on Canal+ on October 11, 1996, and ran until March 16, 1997, with reruns airing on France 2 around that time.
-Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment.
-But the series is not available on Disney+.
+Ownership of the series passed to Disney in 2001 when Disney acquired Fox Kids Worldwide, which also includes Saban Entertainment; however, it never aired in the United States and the series is not available on Disney+.

 Episodes

 References in society

 Notably, the character has also made his mark on French popular culture and public life.
 Wanting to become "Caliph in the Caliph's place" has become a popular expression in French, describing people perceived as over-ambitious.
 The Prix Iznogoud (Iznogoud Award) was created in 1992 and is given each year to "a personality who failed to take the Caliph's place", chosen among prominent French figures who have recently known spectacular failures.
 The award has been given to various personalities, amongst them Édouard Balladur (1995), Nicolas Sarkozy (1999) and Jean-Marie Messier (2002).
 The jury is headed by politician André Santini, who gave the award to himself after failing to become president of the Île-de-France in the 2004 regional elections.